 Making the political system compete for their support will, he assures me, get country people a lot further than simply voting on the basis of their traditional loyalties.
 And as for the federal National Party, he thinks they should follow the example of the Western Australian Nationals, who refuse to be in coalition with the Liberals: “Rather than sell your soul for the white car and the position, why not do a deal – the Greens do, others do.”

-With a start, Windsor suddenly stands up; he’s just spotted the time.
-“Come on, we’ve gotta go, we’ll miss our flight,” he says.
+With a start, Windsor stands up; he’s just spotted the time.
+“Come on, we’ve gotta go, we’ll miss our flight,” he says to me.
 We’re travelling down to Albury together and as our plane lifts off over Botany Bay and rises into a cloudy sunset, it occurs to me that Windsor has two main goals: he wants to get the best deal possible for the electors of New England, of course, but just as importantly he wants to encourage country voters across Australia to rethink their ingrained political habits; he wants them to consider taking a chance on the Independent Option.

-IF POLITICIANS have a terroir – a sense of place coming from the land – then Windsor’s clearly comes from his electorate, where he has lived all his life.
+If politicians have a terroir – a sense of place coming from the land – then Windsor’s clearly comes from his electorate, where he has lived all his life.
 He didn’t even leave New England to go to school or university.
 “It’s where I was born and where I intend to die,” he says.
 “But not any time soon, I hope.”

 New England sits just below the Queensland border in northern New South Wales, straddling the Great Dividing Range in its east and the Liverpool Plains in its west.
 It contains the university town of Armidale; the country music capital of Australia, Tamworth; and millions of hectares of prime agricultural land.